dcos/dcos/README.md

     path: /mnt/big_artifact_store/dcos/
 ```

-# Pull Requests

-Pull requests automatically trigger a new build and several tests.

-Most of the triggered tests are required for merge, but some are optional (usually ones on flaky infrastructure).

-- teamcity/create-release-pr: in [the CI system](https://teamcity.mesosphere.io/project.html?projectId=DcosIo_Dcos&tab=projectOverview), [build_teamcity](https://github.com/dcos/dcos/blob/master/build_teamcity) is triggered and developers should use [build_local.sh](https://github.com/dcos/dcos/blob/master/build_local.sh) (see above)
-- teamcity/code-quality: simply run `tox` in the top-level dir to run all syntax checks as well as pytest (unit-tests).
-See [tox.ini](https://github.com/dcos/dcos/blob/master/tox.ini) for more details
-- integration-test/*: runs [integration_test.py](https://github.com/dcos/dcos/blob/master/test_util/integration_test.py) in the network of a DC/OS cluster
-    - /vagrant-bash: Tests the on-prem bash provider by using [dcos-vagrant](https://github.com/dcos/dcos-vagrant).
-Invoke this test through [run-all](https://github.com/dcos/dcos/blob/master/test_util/run-all)
-    - /deploy-vpc-cli: runs [ccm-deploy-test](https://github.com/dcos/dcos/blob/master/test_util/test_installer_ccm.py) with USE_INSTALLER_API=false.
-A Virtual Private Cloud of CentOS nodes is spun up by CCM (Mesosphere's Cloud Cluster Manager) and the installer (dcos_generate_config.sh) is used via the CLI options to deploy DC/OS.
-Finally, the same integration_test.py is run
-    - /deploy-vpc-api: the same as /deploy-vpc-cli (see above) except uses USE_INSTALLER_API=true, which causes the installer to be started with the `--web` option and then controlled entirely by the HTTP API

 # Repo Structure

 DC/OS itself is composed of many individual components precisely configured to work together in concert.